MachinisteWeb/node-atlas/README.en.md

 <!-- ... -->
 ```

-I'd have to change my link in the template if I change the listening port or if I change the path of the url.
+I'd have to change my link in the template if I change the listening port or if I change the path of the URL.
 The following configuration changes:

 ```json
 {